ravdocs/konsole/README.md

 # Formatting Console.log

-The formatting of console.log() to pass JSON data is an experimental feature.
-We need to determine how we will handle the {{log}} helper and errors.
+The formatting of console.log() to pass JSON data is an **experimental** feature.
+We are yet to determine how we will handle the following:

+- {{log}} helper - we would need a custom global helper which would not call console.log() but instead call konsole.info(...).
+When {{log}} helper is asked to log objects the custom helper would konsole.info() the object as serialized JSON.
+Therefore, we would have a system which would output serialized JSON inside of serialized JSON.
+- errors - helpers can throw errors.
+I am pretty sure we will not need to do anything here as javascript errors do not use process.stdout.

 # Install
 ```bash